cwensel/cascading/README.md

 ### AWS S3 Tap

-A full features Tap that can both read and write data from, to and between AWS S3 buckets.
+A full featured Tap that can both read and write data from, to and between AWS S3 buckets.

 In addition, this tap can restart where it left off on a previous fetch, even across JVM executions.

 See the `cascading-local-s3` sub-project for details.

 For maven coordinates, see: http://conjars.org/cascading/cascading-local-s3

+### Splunk Tap

+A full featured Tap that can both read and write data from, to and between Splunk instances.

+See the `cascading-local-splunk` sub-project for details.

+For maven coordinates, see: http://conjars.org/cascading/cascading-local-splunk

 ### S3 Log Parser Example